Tsetse Fly Repellents For Africa

 - Avoid bright and strong coloured clothing especially blue.

 - Tsetses are very attracted to moving vehicles so are a particular nuisance in and on the hunting truck.
-When you are being attacked by a big swarm, a blast of Doom may be a welcome but short-lived respite.
+If you are being attacked by a big swarm, a blast of Doom may be a welcome but short-lived respite.

 - Check yourself for tsetse flies when you get back to camp and before going into your tent - you may have one on your clothing.
 You may get the odd few in your tent - so swat and spray with Doom.
-They generally come into camp on your body and/or on the hunting vehicle when you return in the evening.
+They will generally come into camp on your body and/or on the hunting vehicle when you return in the evening.

 More On Insect Protection In Africa